 A global pandemic that wiped out our revenue overnight.
 Letting go of half the company, including some of my best friends.
 A major pivot and rebrand, and the long, grinding rebuild that followed.

-Knowing when to stay, and when to quit.
-Navigating the sale of a company, my role in it, and untangling my identity from the business I helped build for 10 years.
+Knowing when to stay and when to quit.
+Navigating the sale of a company, and untangling your identity from something you helped build.

 That's what I'm doing for the people I work with now.

-What I've realized coming out of my time off is that I want to help people find the clarity and balance I eventually found while they're still building, not only after they've crossed some finish line.
-That's what this work is, and it's the most energized I've felt professionally in a long time.
+Today, I help people find the clarity and balance I eventually found while they're still building, not only after they've crossed some finish line.

 Start a conversation →